Threats

 Point and Nonpoint Source Pollution

 Point-source pollution comes from a single location, like a discharge pipe from a factory, or a broken oil well.
 We may never know the full impact on the natural world of the BP oil spill in 2010, and the chemicals that were used to ‘disperse’ the oil, but it surely didn’t make anything better.
 Similarly, in addition to the big spills that attract attention, there are many chronic spills into Gulf waters that collectively have a huge negative impact on the ecosystem.
 One spill in particular known as the “Taylor Well Spill” has been pouring oil into the Gulf from multiple wells ever since 2004!
-Apalachicola Riverkeeper is the lead plaintiff in a major lawsuit aimed at stopping this spill, and will not rest until it ends.
+Apalachicola Riverkeeper was a lead plaintiff in a major lawsuit aimed at stopping this spill, and will not rest until it ends.
 We stand ready to respond to other such threats to the quality of water in our River and Bay.

 Nonpoint-source pollution comes from the flow of stormwater and groundwater over wide areas.
 This pollution includes herbicides and pesticides (from farms, golf courses, tree farms, and residential lawns), petroleum products and heavy metals (from roads and highways), nitrate pollution that flows from livestock operations, and sediment that is released by forestry operations.
 For much of its 107 mile course the Apalachicola River is well-protected from many of these threats, thanks a wide floodplain without significant development nearby.
 That cannot be said for the major tributaries in Georgia (Chattahoochee and Flint Rivers) whose paths take them close to major development in north Georgia and major agriculture in south Georgia.
 Most major point-sources of pollution have been regulated by the federal Clean Water Act since 1972.
 In the Apalachicola River, as in most rivers, nonpoint-source pollution is the greatest threat, and the greatest challenge to control.